Staying on the right side of the law

 - Police forces.

 Act 2000 also covers all forms of recorded information, including printed documents, computer files, emails, photographs and audio or video recordings.

 Financial Services and Markets Act

 Providing strict requirements to protect Consumers against Malpractice, all financial institutions must store business emails sent and received for up to six years.
 However, there are many emails which should be stored indefinitely.
 This is so cases can be reviewed.

 A WEEE directive regulating the management of electrical and electronic waste.
 The equipment producer is usually responsible for the cost of treating and recycling, although business Users sometimes must pay.
 Businesses must use a registered waste carrier and keep a transfer note when equipment leaves their premises.

 Payment Card Industry (PCI) Data Security Standards (DSS)

-PCI and DSS applies to those storing, processing, and transmitting cardholder data.
-Concerning the use of cardholder data, it covers technical and operational requirements.
-Anyone who accepts or processes payment cards, must comply with the PCI DSS.
+Concerning the use of cardholder data, covering technical and operational requirements.
+Those accepting or processing payment cards, must comply with the PCI DSS.

 ISO 9000 and ISO 9001 Quality Management System

 ISO 9001 deals with the requirements that organisations wishing to meet the standard must fulfil.
 The control of documents, is a cornerstone of these standards, including the eight management principles on which the family of standards is based.